DieselGate – why the US drew first blood and how to get out

 But there is maybe another reason why the US drew first blood on diesel engines.
 Any observer of the vehicle industry will have noted that the greatest change from liquid fuels to Natural Gas is currently occurring in North America with China a very interesting second.
 Cheap shale gas has fueled this transformation as the price differential between diesel and Natural Gas grew to such proportions that vehicle operators could not ignore the cost benefits anymore.

 For some years now, LNG and CNG can be fueled at most locations in the US and the network of fueling stations is widening at a rapid clip.
 Also, big vehicle manufacturers have started developing pure Natural Gas engines as opposed to the retrofits that have been available so far.
-This makes the gas engine cheaper, better and more efficient further reducing to cost.
+This makes the gas engine cheaper, better, and more efficient further reducing to cost.
 Plus, they also have addressed the torque problem by offering bigger engines.

-I remember an EPA prediction some years ago when it was said that 20% of heavy traffic in the US will have flipped over to Natural Gas by 2020.
+I remember an EPA prediction some years ago when it was said that 20% of heavy traffic in the US would have flipped over to Natural Gas by 2020.
 That’s a very significant portion of the biggest driving nation on the planet.

 With all this movement and the fact that diesel has never really been big in the US, it might be easier for Americans to consider picking a fight with diesel manufacturers.
 They were on the very patient side anyhow, just not as patient as Europeans are.

 One thing must be clear.
 This is not a VW scandal but rather one for all diesel manufacturers.
 Some other than VW might want to get smug and claim that their wares are not affected but if they are subjected to Real World Testing, they will fail like VW.
 They might not have fumbled around with specific software to fool the testers but their emissions still exceed the tolerable limits.
-I wonder why green parties are not yet up in arms against those testing mechanisms.
+I wonder why Green parties are not yet up in arms against those testing mechanisms.

 One effect this all will have is that WLTC and RDE will be applied sooner than planned anyhow and that scrutiny on diesel makers will increase.
 They can not afford this public gaze as even under the very permissive current regime they are in the ropes.
 Diesel emissions treatment technology has reached ridiculous levels where in some engines the after-treatment system is much bigger than the engine itself.
 Those after-treatment systems also need energy to run, so this requires more fuel to begin with pushing real fuel consumption in diesel engines up.